Affiliate links on Android Authority may earn us a commission. Learn more.

 FAQs

 The new weather widgets come with Material You, available on Android 12 or higher.
+Even if your device meets this requirement, some manufacturers choose to replace the stock weather widgets.
+You might not have these, even if you have a new device.

-You can’t officially use the new Android weather widgets without Android 12 or higher.
+You can’t officially use the Android weather widgets without Android 12 or higher.
 Still, you can download very similar ones from the Google Play Store.

 No. These beta programs are only available for unreleased software.